 Egg harvesting occurred up until the 1960’s.
 Penguin eggs were considered a delicacy in Europe, and the demand for them was very high.
 Because penguins will lay new clutches if the first egg is unsuccessful, many pairs were pushed to their limits constantly laying new eggs as the harvesters took them away.
 Imagine, in one year, over 590,000 penguins eggs were harvested from only one island!
 This impact is immeasurable.

 African penguins are highly susceptible to marine pollution, especially oil.
 While massive oil spills are ecological disasters, the penguins of Dyer Island are constantly plagued by mini-spills caused by oil tankers passing the region in the deep sea.
 Here, out of sight and out of mind, these tankers illegally clean their oil containers into the sea.
-Once this oil reach our shores, the culprits are long gone but the damage has been done.
+Once this oil reaches our shores, the culprits are long gone but the damage has been done.
 Oiled penguins can drown, cannot feed, and need to be collected and rehabilitated.
 This disruption can offset breeding success for a penguin pair for many years.

 Fun Fact: The african penguin is the only species of penguin which is endemic to the African continent.